 Street Medicine is something different.

-Known officially as the Underserved and Street Medicine Interest Group (USMIG), we are a branch of Healthy Neighborhood Projects that operates in parallel with Social Action Community Health System (SACHS).
+We are a branch of Healthy Neighborhood Projects that operates in parallel with Social Action Community Health System (SACHS).
 We are supported by the Loma Linda University School of Medicine, School of Allied Health, Department of Family Medicine, and Preventive Medicine Department as well as other volunteer providers.

 Join us in being a neighbor to those who need it most right across the freeway and working to make all people whole.